tucher/JsonFusion/README.md

 And such models:

-Note, that first one uses static containers only and second one uses dynamic containers.
+*Note, that first one uses static containers only and second one uses dynamic containers.
-Both declares some typechecks on several fields.
+Both declare some typechecks on several fields.*

 ```cpp
 namespace static_model {